ukari/todo/README.md

-  add                      Add a todo task list                     List all unfinished tasks with index fine                     Finish a task specify by index gc                       Collect garbage, which would clean all unused history version                  Print version
+  add                      Add a todo task list                     List all unfinished tasks with index fine                     Finish a task specify by index rollback                 Rollback permanently, can't do this after gc gc                       Collect garbage, which would clean all unused history version                  Print version
 ```

 ## auto completion